What is a Kilim rug?

-What do the different motifs in kilim rugs mean?
+What do the different motifs in vintage Kilim rugs mean?

 You’ll notice a wide variety of symbols woven into kilims and each of them infers an individual meaning; above are three patterns which are particularly common.
 These motifs and symbols are often unique to the village which created them, something which is attributed to the fact that kilims were not designed as a commercial commodity like their plushier cousins.
 They were made to be used solely within the community and so will often relate to the happenings of that particular populace.
 The triangular symbols to the left represent amulets, which bring good luck.
-The humanesque figures in the middle are designed to look like women with hands on their hips, alluding to motherhood and fertility.
-Finally the pattern on the right is to protect the flock against wolves.
+The central motifs protect the flock against wolves.
+Finally, the humanesque figures to the right are designed to look like women with hands on their hips, alluding to motherhood and fertility.
 You will often find similar motifs which guard from scorpions and other feared creatures.

-Is a colourful rug a bit of a commitment?
+Is a colourful Kilim rug a bit of a commitment?

 Below is a selection of some of our favourites but you can also browse the entire collection right here.